astronomer/airflow-guides/guides/airflow-ui.md

 ## Datasets

 The Dataset tab was introduced in Airflow 2.4 in support of the new [dataset driven scheduling](https://www.astronomer.io/guides/airflow-datasets) feature.
-The Dataset tab links to a page showing all datasets that have been produced in this Airflow environment, as well as a count of producing tasks and consuming DAGs for each individual dataset.
-The `Graph` button links to the DAG Dependencies view, which is also accessible through the Browse tab.
+The Dataset tab links to a page showing all datasets that have been produced in this Airflow environment, as well as all dependencies between datasets and DAGs in a graph.

 ![Datasets](https://assets2.astronomer.io/main/guides/airflow-ui/2_4_Datasets.png)